 Notification of CoC-Approved Consolidated Application

 Evidence of Notification of Posting of the CoC-Approved Consolidated Application.
-Attached are screenshots demonstrating the notification of posting via multiple sources via:
+Attached to the final version will be screenshots demonstrating the notification of posting via multiple sources via:

 - 1. Listserve mailing

 - 2. Facebook Posting

 - 3. Twitter Posting